praveek/launch.en/help/extension-dev/modules/edge/condition-types.md

 ---
-title: Condition types for edge extensions
+title: Condition Types for Edge Extensions
-seo-title: Condition types for edge extensions
-description: Condition types for edge extensions
-seo-description: Condition types for edge extensions
+description: Learn how to define an condition-type library module for an edge extension in Adobe Experience Platform Launch.
 ---

 # Condition types for edge extensions